Solve Aggression in Dogs

 STAGE 10: Just reminders...

-This the end of the step-by-step guide to dog training for aggressive dogs.
+This the end of the step-by-step guide to dog training for aggressive dogs guarding furniture.
 Your hound should be doing great by now.
 All you need to do from now on is once in a while ask him to step off a piece of furniture and give him a treat when he does it.
 Randomly mix duration, distance, location, people, everything you did above.
 These should be like little test-reminders.
 You do not need to do this every day anymore, just once in a while to make sure things are OK.

 If at any point of this tutorial you notice NO changes in your dog, or you can't even get him to relax to start with the program, I suggest you visit your vet and ask about meds for aggressive dogs.
 Medication will help your dog relax and be able to learn better.